mphemming/AWS-Project-2-StaticWebsite/README.md

 4. Open the provided URL in a web browser to see the "Hello World" page.

-> :information_source: **Note that 'index.html' used here was renamed to 'index.html.legacy' in order to setup a new 'index.html' in the next section.**
+> :information_source: **Note that 'index.html' used here was renamed to 'index.html.legacy' in this repository in order to setup a new 'index.html' in the next section.**

+> :information_source: **Note the AWS link in step 3 now directs to the newer index.html described in the section below.**

 ## Add user/login capability to access a private webpage